I-eerr-I/basemath/README.md

     >> '(1010).2'
 ```
-  You cant also pass list of bnums as a value:
+  You can also pass list of bnums as a value:
 ```python
     bnums = [bNUM('10', 2), bNUM('10', 2)]
     base  = 2